JoseBot/AnalyzeChess/README.md

 # AnalyzeChess
 Analyze this Chess board!

-Build a webpage which can setup Chessboard and analyze this!
+Build a webpage which you can setup chessboard or import a FEN string , then analyze this!